protiva-ahammed/protiva-ahammed/README.md

 ___

- 🌱 Currently learning : I'm currently learning C# , .NET , Embeded System to develop a DSA Digital Sorting System.
-I also code in Java, Spring Boot 3, ReactJs to  develope  & add features for a core logistic system , I use object-oriented programming concepts , advance SQL to　query in PostGreSQL , ORACLE DB and stay up-to-date with the latest technologies.
+ 🌱 Currently learning : I'm currently working in C# , .NET , Embeded System to develop a DSA Digital Sorting System, Java backend in new features for logistic domain.
+I use object-oriented programming concepts , advance SQL to　query in PostGreSQL , ORACLE DB.
+I am learning LLms to implement the base papers from scratch.

 ___